lienwyatt/Enigma/README.md

 This application allows the user to replicate the behavior of the WWII Enigma machine on a Razer keyboard.
 When a key is pressed, the corresponding encrypted cyphertext letter lights up on the keyboard.
 A window launches where Enigma settings can be customized.
 The window can then be minimized and the encryption will continue to display on the keyboard while other applications are used.
 The application can still be run and used to perform Enigma encryption without a Razer keyboard.
 In that case the encryption will only be displayed to the terminal window and not also on the keyboard.

 ## Background
 The Enigma machine was a cipher device used to encode and decode German messages during WWII.
 The cipher was famously cracked by a team of codebreakers led by Alan Turing, helping the Allies to win WWII.
-For some good background on Enigma, check out [this video](https://www.youtube.com/watch?v=G2_Q9FoD-oQ).
+Enigma was featured in the film *The Imitation Game* (2014).
+For additional background on Enigma, check out [this video](https://www.youtube.com/watch?v=G2_Q9FoD-oQ).

 ## Demonstrations